vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

   Hash value:   3a2f1a92f537c1e614fde30c3bce9738cc76a225
 ```

-We can now modify the kernel.gz binary with the new ROOTFS information.
-The three last words of the kernel.gz file contain ROOTFS CRC, ROOTFS Length and 0x00000000, in little endian format.
+We can now modify the `kernel.gz` binary with the new ROOTFS information.
+The last three words of the kernel.gz file contain ROOTFS CRC, ROOTFS Length and 0x00000000, in little endian format.
 Note that these three words are not part of the compressed image, they are just appended at the end.

 First we calculate the CRC of the ROOTFS image:
 ```